Best Non Dairy Milk for Frothing: Is There a Winner?

 A shiny new milk alternative hits supermarket shelves almost every day.
 In addition to store stalwarts coconut and rice milk, I’m spotting more and more nut milks at the moment.
 A while back, I even tried hazelnut milk.

 All these variants have at least one of two problems: They are unsuitable for frothing and/or have a strong flavor of their own.
-When I paired my coffee with hazelnut milk, for example, let’s just say the coffee came off second best.
+When I paired my coffee drinks with hazelnut milk, for example, let’s just say the coffee came off second best.

 With that said, I’ve heard great things about a new kid on the block – macadamia milk.
 From everything I’ve read, macadamia milk is pretty fantastic for frothing.
 Not only that, the taste is naturally sweet and somewhat reminiscent of “cereal milk.”